Washington Suburban Sanitary Commission: Management

 WSSC Water is overseen by six commissioners, three from Montgomery County and three from Prince George's County.
 These commissioners are appointed by their respective county executives with the approval of the county councils.
 The day-to-day operations are the responsibility of a general manager/chief executive officer, who supervises a staff of over 1,700.
-The Commission's budget information can be found here.
 The agency's headquarters office is located in Laurel, Maryland.
+The proposed operating budget for fiscal year 2027 is $1.2 billion, and the proposed capital budget is $770.2 million.

 History

 In 1911, Asa Phillips, sanitary engineer for the District of Columbia, convened a meeting with local residents to discuss the problem of Montgomery and Prince George's counties polluting the streams that flowed into the District.
 The pollution of the streams was a major health concern for the residents of the District of Columbia.
 The people at the meeting advised the Maryland General Assembly that a study of the problem was needed.
 The Assembly passed a bill authorizing the Governor of Maryland to appoint a study commission in 1912.

 As a result of the recommendation of the study commission, Maryland Delegate Paul Waters introduced a bill to establish the Washington Suburban Sanitary Commission, and the General Assembly passed the bill on April 8, 1916.
 WSSC Water was originally created to study the drainage situation in Montgomery and Prince George's counties and to recommend the best possible sewage system.

 In 1918, the Commission released its report, written by Robert B. Morse and Harry Hall, to the General Assembly.
 The report recommended establishing a permanent Washington Suburban Sanitary Commission as a bi-county agency for water and sewage.
 The report included a plan for construction for the next 22 years.
 T. Howard Duckett drafted a law officially establishing WSSC Water as a permanent bi-county agency.
 Following lobbying by E. Brooke Lee, the law was passed, effective May 1, 1918.
 William T.S.
 Curtis of Montgomery County, Emory H. Bogley of Montgomery County, and Duckett of Prince George's County were named commissioners.

 Duckett visited Elizabeth, New Jersey, which had financed its sewage plan by having a front-foot benefit charge and a land tax, with the house connections installed at the cost of each property owner.
 WSSC Water requested a similar arrangement in Maryland, and the county governments certified the levy in March 1919, using the rate of $0.015 per $100 of assessed property.